waku-org/specs/informational/req-res-reliability.md

 ### Light Push

-- While sending message with Light Push - it is advised to use more than 1 peer in order to increase changes of delivering message.
+- While sending message with Light Push - it is advised to use more than 1 peer in order to increase chances of delivering message.

 - If sending message is failed to all of the peers - node should try to re-send message after some interval and continue doing so while OK response is received.